UBC-MDS/524_Group5/CONTRIBUTING.md

 # Contributing
+## Core Team Members

+    - Robin Dhillon
+    - Ruslan Dimitrov
+    - Peng Zhang
+    - Chenyang Wang

+### Core Team Contribution

+Our core team employs proper branching when contributing to the project, and makes use of branch protection rules when submitting a pull request.
+Every team member is able to review and accept (or close) these pull requests.
+Furthermore, we are able to create issues and discussions as it promotes proper team collaboration.

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.